Citation, DOI, disclosures and article data

 At the time the article was last revised Daniel J Bell had no recorded disclosures.View Daniel J Bell's current disclosures

-Guillain-Barré syndrome (GBS) is defined as a heterogeneous group of autoimmune polyradiculopathies, involving sensory, motor and autonomic nerves.
+Guillain-Barré syndrome (GBS) is a heterogeneous group of autoimmune polyradiculopathies, involving sensory, motor, and autonomic nerves.
 It is the most common cause of rapidly progressive flaccid paralysis.
 It is believed to be one of a number of related conditions, sharing a similar underlying autoimmune abnormality, collectively known as anti-GQ1b IgG antibody syndrome.